michaelmarty/UniDec/readme.md

 Added Intensity Threshold to MetaUniDec.
 Updated code throughout to allow more tolerance for empty data sets below threshold.
 Streamlined some print commands.

+Ported UniDecCD from Python to C, which speeds things up.
+The point smoothing is slightly different, but it should otherwise behave very similarly.

 Fixed a bunch of warnings when compiling on VS2022.
 Updated to _s libaries for a lot of stdlib stuff.
 If this breaks compiling on Mac and Linux, let me know.

 Added experimental MS Imaging tools.